algorand/java-algorand-sdk/README.md

 # Cryptography

 To use the library, the SDK requires you specify a JCA provider for `Ed25519` signatures and `SHA-512/256` checksums.
 This SDK is tested with `BouncyCastle 1.61` (bouncycastle.org).
-This SDK also bundles Bouncy Castle for your convenience.
+This SDK relies on BouncyCastle transitively; make sure to add it as a dependency (optionally).
 In your applications, setup the SDK, like the following example code:

 ```java
 import org.bouncycastle.jce.provider.BouncyCastleProvider;